Slow cooker Navy Bean Soup is a great meal idea for busy days and leftover days. It’s so flavorful and tasty! The perfect cozy comfort food.

 - 1½ teaspoon salt

-- Start off by adding Navy Beans to a pot and boil 10 minutes.
+- First, add navy beans to a pot and boil 10 minutes.

 - Add olive oil, garlic, onion, celery, and carrots to a large slow cooker.

-- Drain your beans and sort through the beans and remove any debris or stones.
+- Drain the beans and sort through them, and remove any debris or stones.

-- Quickly rinse your beans and add them to the slow cooker, along with the bay leaf, rosemary, thyme, paprika, and some freshly cracked pepper and ham bone or ham hocks.
+- Quickly rinse the beans and add them to the slow cooker, along with the bay leaf, rosemary, thyme, paprika, and some freshly cracked pepper and ham bone or ham hocks.

 - Add six cups of water to the slow cooker.
 Stir carefully to combine the ingredients.